 What's the difference between paper trading and live trading?

-| | Paper Trading | Live Trading |
+| | Paper Management | Live Trading |

 |---|---|---|

-| **Capital** | Simulated ($100K default) | Your real money |
+| **Capital** | Simulated SIQ Cash | Your real money |

-| **Risk** | None — it's practice | Real gains and losses |
+| **Risk** | None — safe proving ground | Real gains and losses |

-| **Broker needed?** | No | Yes (Zerodha) |
+| **Broker needed?** | No | Yes (supported broker required) |

-| **Trade execution** | Automatic during market hours | Every trade requires your manual approval |
+| **Trade execution** | Agent manages on paper | Orders require your approval before submission |

-**How live trading works:**
+**How live trading works today:**

 What assets can I trade on SIQ?